DataDog/documentation/content/en/service_management/incident_management/incident_settings/_index.md

 ## Overview

 Use [Incident Settings][1] to customize aspects of the Incident Management experience for your entire organization.
-Customizable settings in Datadog Incident Management offer several key benefits, including:
-- Better alignment with existing processes which reduces the need for your team to learn entirely new procedures.
-- Personalized notifications and dynamic templates to create messages that are consistently accurate and contain relevant context, enabling quicker understanding and action by the recipients.
-- Tailored analytics and dashboards to provide valuable insights for historical analysis and optimization.

-Save time during high-stress incidents and create an incident response strategy that matches your unique needs, leading to faster resolution times and thorough post-incident analysis.
+These settings enable you to align your usage of Incident Management with your existing processes.

 ## Incident types

 Incident types allow you to apply different settings to different classes of incidents.
-The response for a security incident can be very different from the response for a service disruption, and with Incident types, you can customize each response.
+The response for a security incident can be very different from the response for a service disruption.
+With incident types, you can customize each response.

 To create an incident type:
 1. Navigate to the [Incidents Settings][1] page.